 Speed is one of the defining features of this fascinating market.
-The speed local, Chinese competitors take products to market is astounding.
-Western business needs to understand this, it’s a fast-paced market with a high demand for quality international products but with trends ever-changing you need to capitalize on such current demand.
+The speed local Chinese competitors take products to market is astounding.
+Western business needs to understand this, it’s a fast-paced market with a high demand for quality international products but with trends ever-changing, you need to capitalize on such current demand.

 You need a local partner on the pulse in China.
 New trends are always developing.

-Toutiao; A New & Serious Player
+Toutiao: A Serious Player

-Another hot new trend is the re-emergence of smaller platforms such as Meipai, Nice or Little Red Book as social platforms with sharing functionality of Videos, Images or even purchase information.
+Another hot new trend is the re-emergence of smaller platforms such as Meipai, Nice, or Little Red Book as social platforms with sharing functionality of Videos, Images or even purchase information.

 A long-term commitment is absolutely essential for success in this market, if you have a serious project let’s discuss your needs with our first consultation session.

-Who are GMA?
+Who is GMA?

 Contact one of our experts for a chat or come into our office for quality coffee 😉